Open licensing framework

-- Recommended licensing system for data publishing for ANDS partners.
-See AusGOAL - ANDS Guide.
+- recommended licensing system for data publishing for ANDS partners.

-AusGOAL provides guidance on software licensing, and recommends BSD 3 Clause Licence as its most preferred open source software licence.
-See AusGOAL software licensing.
+AusGOAL provides guidance on software licensing, and recommends BSD 3 Clause License as its most preferred open source software license.
+See AusGOAL software licensing for more information.

 - drafting organisational policies